IanCaunce/Laravel-Cachebust/README.md

 }
 </pre>

-The default hash alogorithm used is `crc32` which has a hash length of 8 characters.
+The default hashing alogorithm used is `crc32` which has a hash length of 8 characters.
 If you would like to used a different hashing algorithm, you can do so by changing it in the configuration.
 Update the number in curly brackets to match the length of your chosen algorithm.

 For example, if I wanted to use `md5`, my regex would become something like:
 <pre>